dgraph-io/dgraph/wiki/content/get-started/index.md

 docker run -it -p 127.0.0.1:9090:8080 -v ~/dgraph:/dgraph --name dgraph dgraph/dgraph dgraph --bindall=true
 ```

-{{% notice "note" %}}The dgraph server listens on port 8080 (unless you have mapped to another port above) with log output to the terminal.{{% /notice %}}
+{{% notice "note" %}}The dgraph server listens on port 8080 (unless mapped to another port above) with log output to the terminal.{{% /notice %}}

-## Step 3: Run some queries
+## Step 3: Run Queries
-{{% notice "tip" %}}From v0.7.3,  a user interface is available at [`http://localhost:8080`](http://localhost:8080) from the browser to run mutations and visualise  results from the queries.{{% /notice %}}
+{{% notice "tip" %}}Once Dgraph is running, a user interface is available at [`http://localhost:8080`](http://localhost:8080).
+It allows browser-based queries, mutations and visualizations.

+The mutations and queries below can either be run from the command line using `curl localhost:8080/query -XPOST -d $'...'` or by pasting everything between the two `'` into the running user interface on localhost.{{% /notice %}}

-Lets do a mutation which stores information about the first three releases of the the ''Star Wars'' series and one of the ''Star Trek'' movies.
+Changing the data or schema stored in Dgraph is a mutation.
+The following mutation stores information about the first three releases of the the ''Star Wars'' series and one of the ''Star Trek'' movies.
+Running this mutation, either through the UI or on the command line, will store the data in Dgraph.

 ```sh
 curl localhost:8080/query -XPOST -d $'